 If you insist on play fighting with your dog, here are my suggestions:

-1. Know that play fighting is risky.
+1. Know that play fighting with dogs is risky.

 I do not recommend play fighting with your dog, but I know people will do it anyway (as I do).